 The rules in this contract are the most critical items we needed him to understand, as well as the simplest items that we knew he would abide by.
 If you make things too complicated or too restrictive, kids will find a way to break the rules.
 If they break the contract, it’s all for nothing.

-The cell phone contract we came up with for our tween is below and there is a handy link right below it that you can click on to print this cell phone contract to use with your own tween.
+The cell phone contract we came up with for our tween is linked below and there is a handy link that lets you print this cell phone contract to use with your own tween.